tcarland/spark-hive-tools/README.md

 APPEND mode will rewrite the metadata.
 To avoid this one first runs CREATE TABLE via Hive and then uses DataSet.insertInto() versus DataSet.saveAsTable().

- - NOTE: Renaming a Table via ALTER TABLE is only cheap if the table is not moving location or database.
+ - NOTE: Renaming a Table via ALTER TABLE is only cheap if the table is not moving databases.
 It is best to not use a different schema/db name between the source and destination tables, as the RENAME operation may result in a full copy.
 HiveTableSwapper in fact assumes this to be true and only modifies the Hive physical LOCATION to account for the new table name in the path, not the db.
 If different databases were used, the table would be in the wrong location.

  - NOTE: The repartitioning step rewrites the source table via Spark into a temporary table that is then renamed to the destination.

  - Sqoop example: